Church Hosting Duggar Family For Marriage Retreat Responds To Feedback

 However, the more recent Facebook post about the Duggar family, mentioning Jessa Duggar Seewald, may have gotten further negative feedback, because it was later deleted and the church added an update.

-*BEWARE OF CONDEMNING OTHERS, ESPECIALLY WHEN YOU DON’T HAVE ANY IDEA WHAT YOU ARE TALKING ABOUT, AND IF YOU DO HAVE SOME IDEA, IT VERY LIKELY IS ERRONEOUS*.
+*BEWARE OF CONDEMNING OTHERS, ESPECIALLY WHEN YOU DON’T HAVE ANY IDEA WHAT YOU ARE TALKING ABOUT, AND IF YOU DO HAVE SOME IDEA, IT VERY LIKELY IS ERRONEOUS*.”

 The post goes on, warning about judging and asserting that “a lot of church folks don’t truly know God,” before closing with another warning and Biblical passages.